 I also have to wear comfortable shoes and boots to fit my aging feet.
-How do women like myself, who live casual lifestyles full of activity and creativity, help ourselves to feel, and look, attractive, year round?
+How do women like myself, who live casual lifestyles full of activity and creativity, help themselves to feel, and look, attractive, year-round?

 Thank you again, Lori

 Your letter was so heartfelt and your question so common!
 Many women see their lifestyle change once they are past 40.
 Casual wear becomes something they wear a lot!
 Here are a few tips to get you started: